im·a·cto

 2009 — 2010

-ViddlerProject / QA Manager
+ViddlerProject Manager

 Ran an international engineering team on Agile/Scrum; built the QA practices that kept releases stable and on schedule.
 First time inside the build, not outside it.